navikt/kafka-sandbox/README.md

    group assigned to a single topic-partition at any given time.
 3. Consumed partition offsets for a topic is stored per *consumer group*.
 In other words, Kafka stores the progress on a *per consumer group* basis, for a particular topic and its partitions.
+(Consumer clients are responsible for comitting the progress back to Kafka.)
-4. When a new consumer group name is established, the consumers which are part of that group will typically start "at the beginning" of the topic.
+4. When a new consumer group name is established, the consumers which are part of that group will typically start receiving only new messages sent to the topic.
+This is however configurable, and the consumers in kafka-sandbox are by default setup to start at the very beginning of a topic, if Kafka has no stored offset data for the group to begin with.
 5. When the constellation of consumers in the same consumer group connected to a topic changes, Kafka will rebalance the consumers and possibly reassign partitions within the group.